microsoft/vscode/.devcontainer/README.md

 5. Type `https://github.com/microsoft/vscode` (or a branch or PR URL) in the input box and press <kbd>Enter</kbd>.

+6. Alternatively, you can clone the repository using the command `gh repo clone microsoft/vscode`.

-6. After the container is running:
+7. After the container is running:
     1. If you have the `DISPLAY` or `WAYLAND_DISPLAY` environment variables set locally (or in WSL on Windows), desktop apps in the container will be shown in local windows.
     2. If these are not set, open a web browser and go to [http://localhost:6080](http://localhost:6080), or use a [VNC Viewer][def] to connect to `localhost:5901` and enter `vscode` as the password.
 Anything you start in VS Code, or the integrated terminal, will appear here.